 Colleges and Schools

-Notre Dame undergraduates can receive degrees from four of its colleges: the College of Arts and Letters, Mendoza College of Business, the College of Engineering, and the College of Science, as well as from the School of Architecture.
+Notre Dame undergraduates can receive degrees from five of its colleges: the College of Arts and Letters, Mendoza College of Business, the College of Engineering, the College of Science, and the Keough School of Global Affairs, as well as from the School of Architecture.

 The structure of your first year at Notre Dame is intended to leave your options open so that you can explore all majors that interest you before making choices about your next steps in the spring semester.